Step 1: Complete your Bootstrap project

 Sending the same notification to every user for marketing purposes is one thing.
 Sending notifications programmatically to a user to react to events in your Bootstrap app is another.
 Luckily, Progressier comes with a solution for both use cases.
 Simply connect your user data (e.g. a user ID or user email), then call our Push API in your server-side code to send a push notification to a specific user.
 You don't have to manage push subscriptions on your end.

-1. Improving user engagement: Push notifications can help keep users engaged with your app by delivering timely and relevant updates and information.
+Push notifications can help keep users engaged with your app by delivering timely and relevant updates and information.
+This can be especially useful for apps that are used infrequently, as push notifications can help keep the app top-of-mind for users.

 What are the best push services for Bootstrap apps?